 - Set your exhaust fan to high.
 Blackening fish will produce smoke.
 When the butter melts, and the skillet is hot, add the fish and let cook undisturbed for three minutes.

 - Use a fish spatula or pancake turner and turn the fillets over.
-Cook for another three to four minutes.
+Cook for another 3-4 minutes.
 You can tell when fish is cooked when the flesh turns from translucent to opaque and flakes easily when pierced with a fork.
 Be careful not to overcook.

 Top tip:

-For the most authentic flavor and crunch, use a cast-iron skillet to blacken your fish.
-Of course, a heavy-duty non-stick skillet works too, but you might not get the crispy exterior.
+For the most authentic flavor and crunch with this mahi mahi recipe, the best way is to use a cast-iron skillet to blacken your fish.
+Of course, a heavy-duty non-stick skillet works, too, but you might not get the crispy exterior.

-Closely related to pompano and second only in beauty to red snapper with its gorgeous red coloring, mahi-mahi is one of the most stunning fish in the world, with iridescent blue, green, and gold coloring.
+Closely related to pompano and second only in beauty to red snapper with gorgeous red coloring, mahi mahi is one of the most stunning fish in the world, with iridescent blue, green, and gold coloring.

-Mahi-mahi is found in warm waters worldwide, including the Gulf of Mexico, and is also called dolphin, dolphinfish, or dorado.
+It is found in warm waters worldwide, including the Gulf of Mexico, and is also called dolphin, dolphin fish, or dorado.
 But don’t worry; it is unrelated to Flipper or bottlenose dolphins, which are mammals.

-Mahi-mahi has a mild, slightly sweet flavor with a firm, moist texture.
+Mahi mahi has a mild, slightly sweet flavor with a firm, moist texture.
 The flesh is lean and tender with large flakes.
-When cooking mahi-mahi, it’s delicious whether blackened, broiled, baked, grilled, or fried.

 What does “blackened” mean:

-Blackening fish is simply coating it with a blend of blackened spices and searing it quickly over high heat in a cast-iron skillet until the spices are caramelized and form a deliciously tasty crust.
+Blackening fish is simply coating it with a rub, which is a blend of blackened spices, and searing it quickly over high heat in a cast-iron skillet until the spices are caramelized and form a deliciously tasty crust with a bold flavor.

-While most folks blacken their fish in a cast-iron skillet over a burner on the stove, you can also blacken it outside on a grill, blacken it in the oven, blacken it in an air fryer, and even blacken it under a broiler.
+While most folks blacken their fish in a cast-iron skillet over a burner on the stove, you can also blacken it outside on a grill in a cast iron pan, blacken it in the oven, blacken it in an air fryer, and even blacken it under a broiler.

 What is “blackened” seasoning: